SixArm/sixarm_brew_install/README.md

 # SixArm.com »<br>brew install our favorite formulas

-These are our team's "brew install" commands for a typical Mac OSX computer.
+These are our team's `brew install` commands that we use to set up a typical Mac OS X computer.

 ## Contents

 Two scripts that install our base pacakages that are suitable for all our users:

-  * `brew-install-our-base-packages-automatic.sh`: This script is for all our Mac OSX users; the script is fully automatic i.e. it runs without any passwords, interruptions, blockers, etc.
+  * `brew-install-our-base-formulas-automatic.sh`: this script is automatic; it runs without passwords, prompts, blockers, etc.
-  * `brew-install-our-base-packages-manual.sh`: This script is for all our Mac OSX users; the script needs passwords to install packages, and other kinds of human intervention and problem solving.
+  * `brew-install-our-base-formulas-manual.sh`: this script is manual; it needs passwords, has prompts, may block, etc.

-Two scripts that install our tech packages that are suitable for our programmers,:
+Two scripts that install our tech formulas that are suitable for our programmers,:

-  * `brew-install-our-tech-packages-automatic.sh`: This script is for all our Mac OSX users; the script is fully automatic i.e. it runs without any passwords, interruptions, blockers, etc.
+  * `brew-install-our-tech-formulas-automatic.sh`: this script is automatic; it runs without passwords, prompts, blockers, etc.
-  * `brew-install-our-tech-packages-manual.sh`: This script is for all our Mac OSX users; the script needs passwords to install packages, and other kinds of human intervention and problem solving.
+  * `brew-install-our-tech-formulas-manual.sh`: this script is manual; it needs passwords, has prompts, may block, etc.

-We like to handle the tech packages in their own files because they tend to be larger downloads, larger packages, and take more time to install.
+We like to handle the base formulas independently of the tech formulas, because the tech  to be larger downloads, larger formulas, and take more time to install.

 ## Usage

-Before you begin:
+Before you begin, you may want to install two large Mac applications, that other applications depend upon.

-  * Install XCode
+  * Install XCode: go the Mac app store and choose XCode.
   * Install XQuartz: https://xquartz.macosforge.org

 To run the scripts: